Someone once said the thing about making money is you have to be smart & lucky. Getting off your butt in the first place helps as well.

 So what else is there to boost a working wage and get rich without working 24/7?

 Being entrepreneurial minded and in case I can’t convince my better half that my cottage industry style cryptocurrency mining enterprise is really the way forward, I have a plan B. Besides, market studies are showing that between the utilities and the volatility of its market value the ROI on cryptocurrency mining isn’t guaranteed so maybe I’ll put that plan to one side.
 Anyway, remember those 19th century gold rush stories?
-The only people who made a fortune from gold mining where the brothel owners and the merchants, rarely the miners… besides, to paraphrase T-Boone Pickens, who, apart from funeral parlours would ever consider using “Crypto-whatever” in a marketing strategy?
+The only people who made a fortune from gold mining where the brothel owners and the merchants, rarely the miners… besides, to paraphrase T-Boone Pickens, who other than funeral parlours would ever consider using “Crypto-whatever” in a marketing strategy?